Warrington Corporation Tramways: North towards the South Lancashire system

 The Longford route was built with the intention that there would be an onward line built by the private company South Lancashire Tramways (SLT) to Newton-le-Willows and beyond.
 SLT held powers to build such a route as part of the South Lancashire Tramways Act 1901 (1 Edw.
-VII cap. cclvii), the Act also authorising SLT to enter into agreements concerning running powers with the corporation.
+7. c. cclvii), the act also authorising SLT to enter into agreements concerning running powers with the corporation.
 In the meantime, the line was not expected to be viable by itself, due to the sparsely populated nature of the outer end.

 SLT got into serious financial difficulties in 1904, which led to its restructuring in 1906.
 As a result of concentrating on building new tramways to connect with lines in other areas, the powers to build the connection to the Longford line lapsed.
 The Longford route thus became rather a liability to the corporation.
 Efforts were made to reduce the losses caused by the line such that in 1910, Tram No. 18 was converted to a single-deck one-man operated vehicle.
 The route still made substantial losses so was later put back into its original open-top condition, along with 19 and 21, due to restricted headroom caused by two railway bridges along the route.

 Lancashire United Tramways (LUT), the parent company of SLT, started running buses from Golborne to the Longford tram terminus via Newton-le-Willows in 1920, but approached the corporation in April 1921 about extending the service through to Central station over the tram route.
 The corporation agreed, but stipulated that LUT must pay them an amount equal to the tram fare for every passenger carried over this section of route.
 Similar agreements were later made with Crosville and North Western over other tramway routes.